 Combine the spices.

-Using a baking sheet is my preference because the chicken is exposed to heat creating a beautifully crispy skin.
-If you use a pan that has higher edges, you will notice the entire leg won’t be as crisp.
-Instead, you will have that ugly yellow rubbery skin.
+Using a baking sheet is my preference because it exposed the all the sides of the chicken to heat creating a beautifully crispy skin.
+If you use a pan that has higher edges, you'll notice the entire leg won’t be as crisp.
+Instead, you'll have that ugly yellow rubbery skin.
 Don’t believe me?
 Do a search on roasted chickens that use higher edged pans and check the bottom parts.
 You will see what I am talking about.

 Drizzle the chicken with olive oil.
 There really isn’t a measurement.
 Just drizzle the tops of the leg quarters and rub it in.
 Flip the leg quarters over and drizzle some more on the underside.
 Use your hand to rub it in since it’s the best utensil you have.